poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 The logits are then passed through a softmax function to convert them into probabilities.
 The softmax function computes the exponential of each logit, normalizes these values, and outputs a probability distribution over the vocabulary for each position in the sequence.

 #### Explanation
-Linear Transformation: The dense layer at the end of the decoder transforms the high-dimensional decoder output into logits corresponding to the vocabulary size.
+**Linear Transformation:** The dense layer at the end of the decoder transforms the high-dimensional decoder output into logits corresponding to the vocabulary size.

-Softmax: This function converts logits into a probability distribution.
+**Softmax**: This function converts logits into a probability distribution.
 Each position in the output sequence has a vector of probabilities representing the likelihood of each token in the vocabulary being the next token.

-Training and Generation
+#### Training and Generation
-Training: During training, the model is optimized to minimize the difference between the predicted probability distribution and the actual target tokens using loss functions like cross-entropy loss.
+**Training:** During training, the model is optimized to minimize the difference between the predicted probability distribution and the actual target tokens using loss functions like cross-entropy loss.

-Generation: During inference, the probabilities are used to generate tokens.
+**Generation:** During inference, the probabilities are used to generate tokens.
 Techniques like greedy decoding, beam search, or sampling can be employed to generate the final sequence from these probabilities.

 This output layer with the softmax function is where the probability model resides, providing a probabilistic interpretation of the model's predictions.